-zPDT does not provide the reliability, scalability, or serviceability (RAS) of a standard z System. zPDT has no control over exposures inherent in the underlying Linux system or the underlying PC system.
-Careful selection, configuration, and management of these elements can produce a good system, but there is no claim that it equals the RAS of a standard IBM z System.
+zPDT does not provide the reliability, scalability, or serviceability (RAS) of a standard System z. zPDT has no control over exposures inherent in the underlying Linux system or the underlying PC system.
+Careful selection, configuration, and management of these elements can produce a good system, but there is no claim that it equals the RAS of a standard IBM System z.
+Prudent users should have well-defined backup procedures (for emulated volumes), procedures for monitoring Linux and z/OS consoles (for error messages), periodic checking of emulated volume structure validity (using the a1cckd -rs function), and monitoring to verify that the system is not routinely overloaded.